-Fees Earned or Paid in Stock Awards Option Awards Non-Equity Incentive Plan Compensation Change in Pension Value and Nonqualified Deferred Compensation All Other Compensation
+Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$) Non-Equity Incentive Plan Compensation (\$) Change in Pension Value and Nonqualified Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$)

-Name Cash (\$) (\$) (\$) (\$) Earnings (\$) (\$) Total (\$)

 A. William Allen III (1) \$200,000 \$ - \$ - \$ - \$ - \$ 4,200 \$204,200

-Andrew Balson (2) - -
+Andrew Balson (2) ·-

-Robert D. Basham (3) - - - 325,300 325,300
+Robert D. Basham (3) 325,300 325,300

-J. Michael Chu (2) - -
+J. Michael Chu (2)

-Philip Loughlin (2) - - -
+Philip Loughlin (2)

-Mark Nunnelly (2) - - -
+Mark Nunnelly (2)

 Elizabeth A. Smith

 Chris T. Sullivan (3) 323,100 323,100

 Mark Verdi (2)(4)

-\ See "-Summary Compensation Table"

-Mr. Allen received an annual retainer of \$0.2 million for serving as the Chairman of the board of directors and received \$4,200 for life insurance.
-Mr. Allen resigned from the board of directors effective January 1, 2012.

-(2) Directors are associated with Bain Capital Partners or Catterton and do not receive compensation for service on the board of directors.

-(3) Mr. Basham and Mr. Sullivan are Founders and serve on the board of directors.
+- See "-Summary Compensation Table" - (1) Mr. Allen received an annual retainer of \$0.2 million for serving as the Chairman of the board of directors and received \$4,200 for life insurance.
+Mr. Allen resigned from the board of directors effective January 1, 2012. - (2) Directors are associated with Bain Capital Partners or Catterton and do not receive compensation for service on the board of directors. - (3) Mr. Basham and Mr. Sullivan are Founders and serve on the board of directors.
 As result of the termination of their employment agreements effective October 1, 2010, each of our Founders received a severance payment of \$0.6 million, which is equal to the amount of base salary due the Founder through the later of the termination date of the employment agreement or 24 months.
 The severance payments are payable bi-weekly over a two-year period from their termination dates.
-The amounts in the table include \$25,300 and \$23,100, for Mr. Basham and Mr. Sullivan, respectively, for life insurance and \$0.3 million each in severance payments received during 2011.

-(4) Mr. Verdi resigned from the board of directors effective May 2012.
+The amounts in the table include \$25,300 and \$23,100, for Mr. Basham and Mr. Sullivan, respectively, for life insurance and \$0.3 million each in severance payments received during 2011. - (4) Mr. Verdi resigned from the board of directors effective May 2012.

 In May 2012, we approved a compensation policy for our non-employee directors.
 Pursuant to this policy, each member of our board of directors who is not an employee of the company will be eligible to receive compensation for his or her service as a director as follows.
 Each non-employee director will receive an annual retainer of \$90,000 for board services.
-The chair of the audit committee will receive an additional annual retainer of \$10,000, the chair of the compensation committee will receive an additional annual retainer of \$15,000 and the chair of the nominating and corporate governance committee will receive an additional annual retainer of \$10,000.
+The chair of the audit committee will receive an additional annual retainer of \$15,000 and the chair of the nominating and corporate governance committee will receive an additional annual retainer of \$10,000.
 Each member (other than the chair) of the audit committee, compensation committee and nominating and corporate governance committee will receive an additional annual retainer of \$10,000, \$7,500 and \$5,000, respectively, for service on such committee.
 In addition, non-employee directors will receive an annual grant of restricted stock with a fair market value of \$100,000, vesting as to one-third of the shares on each anniversary of the grant date, granted under the 2012 Incentive Plan.
-While we are a "controlled company" for purposes of Nasdaq, neither our Founders nor directors associated with the Sponsors will be compensated for board service.
+While we are a "controlled company" for purposes of Nasdaq, neither our Founders nor directors affiliated with the Sponsors will be compensated for board service.